x0rw/safety-critical-rust-coding-guidelines/README.md

 # safety-critical-rust-coding-guidelines

-Coding Guidelines for Safety Critical Rust developed by the [Safety Critical Rust Consortium](safety-critical-rust-consortium).
+Coding Guidelines for Safety Critical Rust developed by the [Safety Critical Rust Consortium][safety-critical-rust-consortium].

 ## [Code of Conduct][code-of-conduct]